Metal Workers and Asbestos Exposure

 Much of this stemmed from the fact that the process of making metal products typically involved temperatures as high as 3,000 degrees Fahrenheit and asbestos and asbestos materials were routinely incorporated into factory machinery.

 It is estimated that metalworkers who labored in the shipbuilding industry or around construction sites also faced increased risks for exposure because asbestos was mixed with more than 3,000 construction products.

 Doctors had made a connection between asbestos and lung diseases as early as the 1930s, yet it was rare that anyone warned metal works employees about these risks.
 However, when the word finally got out, workers began to realize that their breathing problems might be caused by their exposure to asbestos.

-Family members of metal factory workers also are at risk because of potential second-hand exposure.
+Family members of metal factory workers also are at risk because of potential secondary exposure.
 Fibers brought home on the clothes or body of the employee could be inhaled by spouses, children and others with whom workers they came into contact.

 These effects of asbestos can develop many years after exposure, so retired metalworkers should continually receive checkups to look for signs of an asbestos-related disease.
 Several former metalworkers have filed lawsuits to gain compensation for their illnesses.

-Steel mill workers: Because of the constant threat of heat and fire, asbestos was prevalent throughout steel mills.
+Because of the constant threat of heat and fire, asbestos was prevalent throughout steel mills.
 As asbestos-containing materials aged and were replaced, asbestos fibers often were sent airborne and inhaled by anyone in the steel mill.

 To reduce the risk of fires, blacksmiths often worked in areas insulated with asbestos.
 They also wore gloves, aprons and masks that may have been made with asbestos.

 Several studies found welders are more at risk for developing mesothelioma because of exposure to asbestos.
 In one study of shipyard welders, 13 of 306 of them were found to have irregular developments on their lungs caused by asbestos fibers.

 In some cases, welders may have even worked on asbestos materials.
 In an asbestos exposure assessment of aluminum smelter workers, as much as 40 percent of the workers studied were exposed to asbestos.

 Because of the overwhelming use of asbestos in their heated work conditions, many metalworkers affected by asbestos diseases sought financial restitution through litigation.
 More than 60 trusts with assets of $36 billion were set up to pay victims of asbestos-related illnesses.

 One example of this is from a 2010 case involving former steel mill worker Barry Baumener.
 A jury awarded Baumener’s family $2 million after he passed away from mesothelioma.
 The company responsible for his exposure to asbestos was Oglebay Norton Co., which supplied asbestos-containing products to the mill where Baumener worked.

 Among the largest metalworks companies in the U.S. are (or were): Harvey Aluminum, U.S. Steel, Bethlehem Steel, Alcoa, USS-Posco Industries, Reynolds Aluminum, Wheeling Pittsburgh Steel and AK Steel.

 Harvey Aluminum produced thousands of tons of aluminum each year, and employees were responsible for a variety of tasks ranging from research, development and design to operating furnaces and other equipment.

 The EPA in Wasco County, Ore., began investigating the Harvey Aluminum plant in The Dalles in 1984.
 The agency focused its work on the hazards of a 15-acre landfill that contained large amounts of construction debris, including asbestos.

 Orchard owners in the same area of Oregon sued Harvey Aluminum for excessive amounts of fluorine and other toxins that were being released by the plant.
 Martin Marietta purchased Harvey Aluminum in 1972 and changed the name to Martin Marietta Aluminum.
 The company was a major producer of aluminum products until 1984.